A Complete Guide to Annapurna Circuit Trek

 • Visit the beautiful and exotic ethnic Gurung, Thakali, and Magar villages, like Ghorepani, Marpha, Jomsom, and Manang.

-• Pokhara, the Lake City, is a relaxing place to end the trip.
+• Pokhara, Lake City, is a relaxing place to end the trip.

 Annapurna Circuit Trek Itinerary